 Dedicated to the Success of Our Clients

-At Erb Legal LLC, we are dedicated to helping clients in Medina County and Wayne County with every element of their divorce cases, including the identification, evaluation, and division of marital property.
+At Erb Legal LLC, we are dedicated to helping clients in Northeast Ohio with every element of their divorce cases, including the identification, evaluation, and division of marital property.
 In order to reach the equitable outcome required by Ohio law, all of a divorcing couple’s assets and debts must be accounted for, and each must be assigned an accurate value.
 Our skilled lawyers are well versed in the statutes that govern asset division in Ohio, and we have the tools to help you throughout the process.

 According to Ohio law, marital property must be divided equitably between the spouses during a divorce.
 It is important to understand that “equitable” does not always mean “equally.”
 In an equitable distribution state like Ohio, the court will allocate marital property based on a consideration of each spouse’s circumstances.
 Before the marital estate can be divided, however, the court must first identify which assets and debts are considered marital property.